locnnil/workshop/docs/explanation/interfaces/content-interface.rst

 Connection
 ----------

-The interface is connected automatically at launch and refresh;
+The interface is connected automatically at launch or refresh, provided that the plug can be matched to the slot by its name or via a :samp:`connections` entry in the :ref:`definition <exp_workshop_def>`, both subject to |project_markup|'s
-also,
-the :command:`workshop connect` and :command:`workshop disconnect` commands can be invoked manually.
+:ref:`validation rules <exp_interfaces_validation>`.

 Establishing a connection means a directory created by |project_markup| on the host file system